Laboratory Information Management Software for Engineered Mini-protein Therapeutic Workflow

-Integrating lab data for the complex and iterative therapeutic protein development process presents significant hurdles.
+Lab data management for complex and iterative therapeutic protein development presents significant hurdles.
 There are partial solutions found in pre-packaged software, but they are neither affordable nor adaptable enough for an ever-evolving academic research environment.
 Furthermore, many of these solutions lock down data in proprietary formats or require export and transformation in order to perform analyses.

 The Olson Lab decided to partner with LabKey, utilizing both custom development to extend the platform beyond current premium features, and the professional support from LabKey experts which accompanies any Premium Edition of LabKey Server.
 This collaboration accelerated their progress toward a solution specifically targeted to their engineered mini-protein workflow.